wp-plugins/watermark-reloaded/readme.txt

 To-do:

+* Bug fixing (request by: all)
+* Don't display watermark on images where watermark would overflow image (request by: alex)
+* Watermark background color and opacity (request by: quentin, alex, Richard, nick)
+* Option to disable watermark on certain pictures (request by: anchy-9, Yannick Chauvet)
-* Analyze option of watermarking aditional image sizes
+* Watermarking aditional image sizes added by other plugins (request by: twincascos)
-* Watermark pictures with image
+* Watermark pictures with image (request by: Loverock, Nicolas)
-* Analyze option to disable watermark for certain pictures
+* Watermarking images that were uploaded before plugin was installed (request by: anchy-9, Blogging Junction, Ashkir, Mobile Ground, Nicolas)
+* Watermark text with outline (request by: James)
 * ...

 == Installation ==